Hybrid Trajectory Optimization for Autonomous Terrain Traversal of Articulated Tracked Robots: Introduction

 \section{Introduction}

-Mobile robots are revolutionizing a wide range of industries, from emergency response and disaster relief to environmental exploration and infrastructure maintenance \cite{klamt2019flexible,michael2012collaborative,niroui2019deep}.
+\setstretch{0.95} \IEEEPARstart{M}{OBILE} robots are revolutionizing a wide range of industries, from emergency response and disaster relief to environmental exploration and infrastructure maintenance \cite{klamt2019flexible,michael2012collaborative,niroui2019deep}.
 However, their successful deployment is heavily dependent on the ability to traverse challenging terrain and overcome obstacles with ease.
-Articulated tracked robots have emerged as a promising solution to these challenges, with large track contact areas providing unparalleled stability and controllable flippers available for support, offering high terrain traversal capabilities.
-The Searcher robot that we use is an example as shown in Fig.\ref{fig:main_fig}.
+Articulated tracked robots have emerged as a promising solution to these challenges, with hybrid locomotion: they can drive like a wheeled vehicle, with a large track contact area providing unparalleled stability; in addition, controllable flippers are used to actively maintain contact with the ground to traverse faulted terrain.
+The Searcher that we use is an example as shown in Fig.\ref{fig:main_fig}.

 Articulated tracked robots are commonly operated through remote control, a demanding task that requires skilled operators to simultaneously monitor their surroundings while controlling the acceleration, steering, and flipper angles, making stability and efficiency an inherent trade-off.
-A more efficient approach of terrain traversal is to maintain a specific speed while using an appropriate flipper configuration for support, which utilizes all degrees of freedom (DOFs) simultaneously rather than separated motions.
+A more efficient terrain traversal strategy is to maintain a certain speed while using an appropriate flipper configuration for support, which utilizes all degrees of freedom (DOFs) simultaneously rather than separated motions.
 Autonomous execution of such optimized motions offers several benefits, including reducing the cognitive load on human operators and improving task efficiency.
 Optimization-based planning methods are particularly effective in generating efficient motion.
-However, the track's contact-rich nature leads to complex contact dynamics, and whether flippers are used for support presents hybrid motion patterns, posing significant planning challenges.

-Autonomous terrain traversal requires ensuring robot stability with higher motion smoothness and efficiency than expert operators.
-To overcome the challenges, we propose a simplified model of the articulated tracked robot interacting with the terrain, performing trajectory optimization based on the predefined traversal sequence to achieve hybrid mode switching, resulting in stable, smooth and efficient motions.
+However, the hybrid locomotion introduced by flippers and the complex contact dynamics arising from the track's contact-rich nature pose significant planning challenges.
+To overcome the challenges, we propose a planar simplified model to capture the contact between the robot and the terrain, optimizing the trajectory based on a predefined traversal sequence to achieve hybrid mode switching, resulting in efficient, stable, and smooth motion.